One can never have too many books (ask anyone who knows me), but even I have trouble keeping up with the professors at our local Christian colleges.

 • A groundbreaking work of scholarship – the first of its kind to connect the Ark of the Covenant with its ancient Egyptian context.

 • High-level scholarship is paired with straightforward text, making it an accessible volume for students and curious laypeople, as well as experts in the field.

 • Includes dozens of full-color photographs and graphics depicting ancient Egyptian artifacts and art.

 David Falk is Research Associate, Old Testament, Ancient Near Eastern Religions and Ritual at Vancouver School of Theology.
 He holds a PhD in Egyptology (University of Liverpool) and three masters degrees with concentrations in the Bible and the Ancient Near East.

-- James M. Houston: Memoirs of a Joyous Christian and a Worldly Exile (Cascade Books)
+- James M. Houston: Memoirs of a Joyous Exile and a Worldly Christian (Cascade Books)

 This book traces personal memoirs to encourage others in their personal sense of insecurity to be freed by God’s grace, to become bold “in Christ.”
 It binds memoirs of the inner self with one’s opportunities of public service.

 Two highlights are recorded: how three Soviet leaders as Christians negotiated with three American Christian leaders, to prevent a nuclear holocaust; and how crowds saying the Lord’s prayer, as they marched into Romanian towns, overcame the dictatorship.
 The Western press has never recorded either of these events.